 Exhaust: If you get this then you should get the Offensive Master ability Cripple as well.
 This spell has some very good defensive capabilities and is also good to catch a runner...
 IF that runner is important enough to use a summoner spell on.
 Otherwise this spell should be used to disable an AD carry such as Vayne, Corki, Ashe, etc. Optimally at the beginning of a team fight.
 THAT is this spells greatest use.

-Starting items: Boots of Speed and 3x Health potions.
+Starting items: Boots and 3x Health potions.
 While you won't do quite as much damage since you don't have an Amplifying Tome you will have more maneuverability.
 And with the 3 HP pots you have more room for error.

 First item: Ionian Boots of Lucidity I have said it for some time.
 These boots are amazing on Vlad.
 Always have been.
 And they still are.
 And now they are almost required.